• Home

 • Yes.
 Australian road rules apply to Fraser Island.
 Even on the sand.
 Speed limits (max 80 km/h on the beach) and keeping to the left still apply.
 You can be fined for traffic offences just like on the mainland.

 • Stay calm and stop spinning your wheels.
 Point the steering wheel forward.
-Get out and access the situation.
+Get out and assess the situation.
 Clear the underbelly of sand.
 Continue Reading here

 • Always drive in 4wd mode and keep the tyre pressure low.
 Read the rest of our sand driving tips here.